LordMorde/Codecademy/README.md

 # Codecademy
-Application project for coaching position
+Application project for coaching position at Codecademy

+Contents of this repository include the dataset clicks.csv and the completed notebook file transactions.ipynb.